Bioinformatics-Research-Network/Python-Programming-I/README.md

 ### Useful details

-1. Your code must not depend on any packages outside of base R v4.1.2
+1. Your code must not depend on any modules outside of `pandas`, `numpy`, and the default modules in Python v3.9.
 2. To test your code locally, run `pytest` from the command line
     - Make sure to address any failed tests before proceeding.
 3. To lint your code locally, run `flake8` from the command line